nicolasances/py-toto-pubsub/README.md

 This library supports consuming and publishing events in Toto.<br/>
 Currently supports Google PubSub

+## Authenticating to Google
+Google pubsub requires a Service Account.
+In order to setup Service Accounts and authorize them to pubsub follow this [guide](https://github.com/nicolasances/guides/wiki/Guide:-GCP-Cross-project-access-to-PubSub)

 ## Toto Event Consumer

 When including this through `require()`, a new `TotoEventConsumer` instance will be automatically created and it will be possible to consume events from kafka.